SoE HPC Cluster

-The cluster hardware is based on Intel Sandy Bridge 2670 CPUs, 16 cores and 128 GB of RAM per node.
+The cluster hardware is based on combination of nodes with Intel Sandy Bridge 2670, Ivy Bridge 2670v2, and Broadwell 2680v4 CPUs, and 128 GB of RAM per node.

-Each of the two interactive front-end machines have two Nvidia Kepler K20 GPU cards installed.
+Each of the two interactive front-end machines have two Nvidia Kepler K20 GPU cards installed on each.

-At the moment, the following apps have been installed and tested on the
+At the moment, the following apps have been installed on the cluster for general use:

-- Open MPI (compiled with GNU and PGI compilers)
+- Open MPI (compiled with GNU and Intel compilers)